peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/4-deploy-yaml.md

 ### 4. Deploy the front-end service

-The frontend deployment contains the Node.js frontend for our application along with a few Kubernetes objects (with an additiona Route object, which helps to create a URL to expose the front-end outside OpenShift network).
+The frontend deployment contains the Node.js frontend for our application along with a few Kubernetes objects (with an additional Route object, which helps to create a URL to expose the front-end outside OpenShift network).

 In your terminal, deploy the front-end using the following command: